-This is fast becoming the “old chestnut” of questions about using Social Media for business.
-For example: I have created some good content and posted it on all my Social Media sites, but it is not being shared.
-What can I do?
+This is fast becoming the “old chestnut” of questions about using social media networks to promote your business.
+For example: “I have created some good content and posted it on all my social media sites, but it is not being shared.
+What can I do?”

 Well, the first thing to remember is that when you first start out with social media and even if you have a busy profile with many fans or followers, every piece of content or post you release is effectively a test.
 So don’t be too disappointed if when you make you post or attach your carefully crafted content, nothing happens!
 There are a number of things that you have to have in place before someone will share your content.

 The importance of good content in social media

 First, people have to be able to easily find your channels.
 This means that you need to post regularly, and post content that is optimised for search engines.
 In other words, have plenty of keywords that your audience might use to search for product and services like yours.
 This is the same as for any web content and there is some good advice elsewhere on this website about SEO.